-With social distancing measures in place, these nearby farms are open just in time to pick your own strawberries (and more fresh fruits and veggies), while enjoying some much-needed time outside.
-Added bonus: It’s a great way to support your local farmers and community.
+With safety guidelines measures in place, these nearby farms are open just in time for strawberry picking (and more fresh fruits and veggies), while enjoying some much-needed time outside.
+Added bonus: It’s a great way to support your local farmers and community (Hello, CSA box!).
 Read on to find out where to pick your own produce, plus everything you need to know before you go.

 Underwood Family Farms